ng-Classic/ng-classic/aio/content/guide/forms.md

 | The control's value has changed. | `ng-dirty`    | `ng-pristine`  |
 | The control's value is valid.    | `ng-valid`    | `ng-invalid`   |

-Angular Classicalso applies the `ng-submitted` class to `form` elements upon submission, but not to the controls inside the `form` element.
+Angular Classic also applies the `ng-submitted` class to `form` elements upon submission, but not to the controls inside the `form` element.

 You use these CSS classes to define the styles for your control based on its status.